Curlew and Lapwing Survey

 ‘Save our Curlews’ Campaign

 Our results feed into the county-wide ‘Save our Curlews’ campaign, along with those from 10 other Shropshire Community Wildlife Groups.
-The campaign is organised by Shropshire Wildlife Trust (SWT) and Shropshire Ornithological Society (SOS).
-For more details visit the SOS website www.shropshirebirds.com/save-our-curlews.
+The campaign is led and funded by Shropshire Ornithological Society (SOS).
+For full details – or to contribute to the appeal to help fund this work – follow this link to the SOS website.

 For the time being we want to concentrate on our Curlew and Lapwing study; however, many members are interested in other forms of wildlife and we may start new projects in future.
 Any proposed new projects would need to attract sufficient support from our members to be viable and we would not wish to duplicate, or compete with, surveys and activities organised by other groups.